simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 Deploying Additional Elasticsearch Nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the case of the Elasticsearch node setup below, it may be better to use a group match to pull your :term:`Hiera` settings.
+When more than one Elasticsearch node are to be deployed in your system, configuration of these nodes may be more easily handled using a group match to pull your :term:`Hiera` settings.
 To do this, you should add the following to your ``site.pp`` file for your environment.

 .. code-block:: ruby